Altered-Intellect/Mythopoeian-Manuscripts/Mythopoeian Manuscripts/Worldbuilding/Magic System/Binding/Binding.md

 - Accelerate or decelerate atomic decay
 - manipulate temperature (?)
 ## [[Spirit Binding]]
-binding that can trap, store, and manipulate spirits using [[#Asymmetric]] bindings to connect a living being to a spirit, a spirit binding needs an object to use as the [[Subject]] this process allows the bound spirit to share its properties with a biological being, providing a way to obtain magical abilities, there are three different types of spirit binding, [[Dominion]], [[Contractual]], and [[Enchantment]]
+binding that can trap, store, and manipulate spirits using [asymmetric] bindings to connect a living being to a spirit, a spirit binding needs an object to use as the [[Subject]] this process allows the bound spirit to share its properties with a biological being, providing a way to obtain magical abilities, there are three different types of spirit binding, [[Dominion]], [[Contractual]], and [[Enchantment]]
 Some ideas for abilities that spirits have:
 -   obtain the knowledge and skill related to the spirit (navigate a forest, reference material in a book, manipulate a material)